lauraxxsantos/Portfolio_LauraSantos/critique-by-design.md

 I see dataset with spatial data and jump with enthusiasm !
 I think lets make a map and exciting I get to practice my mapping skills !

 In this excercise I learned that maps aren't always the makeover solution.
-Yes even when there is spatial data involved and the data is about counties, states, countries, and the whole world.
+Yes even when there is spatial data involved and the data is about counties, states, countries, or the whole world.

-I got to this conlucsion by thinking about -- Audience -- thanks to those who offered feedback that were curious about what natural disasters were driving the high rates of death.
-How can the data be best visualized for a government official or united nations member to look at & quickly gather the data ?
+I got to this conlucsion by thinking about --Audience.
+Thanks to the people that offered feedback who pushed me to think about who the visuals are meant for.
+It rose the questions, How can the data be best visualized for a government official or united nations member to look at & quickly gather the data ?
 How can the data compare country information side-by-side to quickly make comparisons ?

 So I scratched the map idea.
 I decided to focus on just a portion of the world and show more detailed information that could be helpful for a government official.
 I studied abroad and traveled South America, I hold these countries close to heart for this reason and because as a Latina I want to adovcate for the Latino community.
 Given these reasons and many more I decided to choose it as the region to dive into.